 While both red and green cabbage are good for you, red cabbage packs a more powerful nutritional profile.
-For example, red cabbage contains about 85 percent of the daily vitamin C our bodies need while the green version provides 47 percent.
-In fact, red cabbage has more vitamin C than oranges, believe it or not!
+For example, red cabbage contains about 85 percent of the daily vitamin C our bodies need, while the green variety provides 47 percent.
+In fact, red cabbage has more vitamin C than oranges, believe it or not.

-In acidic soils, the leaves usually grow more reddish, and in neutral soils they grow more purple.
+In acidic soils, the leaves usually grow more reddish, while in neutral soils, they grow more purple.
 This explains why the same plant is known by different colors in various regions.
 Red cabbage needs well-fertilized soil and sufficient humidity to grow at its best.
 It’s a seasonal plant, seeded in spring and harvested in late fall.

 Here’s a little more on how red and green cabbage stack up based on a one-cup serving:

 Red cabbage contains 10 times more vitamin A than green cabbage.
-Vitamin A helps prevent early stage age-related macular degeneration from progressing due to the lutein and zeaxanthin, which function only as antioxidants in the eyes.
-Also, it may aid in keeping the skin and immune system healthy.
-Vitamin A can help maintain healthy teeth, skeletal tissue and mucous membranes too.
-(10)
+Vitamin A helps prevent early stage age-related macular degeneration from progressing due to lutein and zeaxanthin, which function mainly as eye-supporting antioxidants.
+It may also aid aid in keeping the skin and immune system healthy.
+Vitamin A can help maintain healthy teeth, skeletal tissue and mucous membranes.
+(13)

-Green cabbage almost twice as much vitamin K as red cabbage contains.
+Green cabbage contains almost twice as much vitamin K as red cabbage.
 Vitamin K regulates bone mineralization by increasing bone density and helps the blood to coagulate.